streamlinecloud/StreamlineCloud/README.md

+> [!WARNING]
+> This project has reached end of life and is no longer maintained.
+> We recommend you transition to [Velocity](https://papermc.io/software/velocity).
+For more information, see the [announcement](https://forums.papermc.io/threads/1088/).

 # StreamlineCloud

 StreamlineCloud is a powerful Minecraft cloud management system designed for scalability, ease of use, and plugin extensibility.
 It supports multi-node configurations, allowing you to efficiently manage multiple Minecraft servers from a centralized interface.